greyhamwoohoo/tripledes-net472-net5-6/README.md

 2. Encrypt will encrypt using the custom padding implementation.
 This is the solution we seek.

 # Round-tripping
-Capture the outputs from both applications and compare the files; if they have parity, confidence is high (!) that the clearText has produced the same output:
+Capture the outputs from both applications and compare the files; if they have parity, confidence is high (!) that the clearText has produced the same cipherText on both platforms:

 ```bash
  .\src\Net472\bin\Debug\Net472.exe  > output\net472.txt